ipveka/Forecaster/README.md

    This class uses the outputs from `FeatureEngineering` to establish baseline models that serve as benchmarks, enabling users to evaluate LightGBM’s improvements over simpler models.
 It also generates simple forecasts for numeric signals.

 - **`Forecaster`** 🔮
-   The core class for training the LightGBM model, `Forecaster` efficiently manages the forecasting process.
+   The core class for training the model, `Forecaster` efficiently manages the forecasting process.
 This class leverages the features generated by `FeatureEngineering` and `CreateBaselines` to produce forecasts at each cutoff.
 Key capabilities include:
    - **Setting training groups** to create one model for each relevant segments.
    - **Hyperparameter tuning** for optimal model performance.
    - **Feature selection** to enhance model efficiency.